kellycode/keyboard-kit/README.md

 # keyboard-kit

-Keyboard educational tools using a midi piano connection in a web page interface.
+Uses a midi piano connection over a web page interface to use keyboard tools.

+An AngularJS(1) App